open-sdg/open-sdg/docs/automation/jenkins.md

 <h1>Jenkins</h1>

-Jenkins is a self-contained, open source automation server.
+Jenkins is a self-contained, open-source automation server.
 It is useful for Open SDG in a way that is typical of open-source projects: it "listens" for certain events in your Github repository, and then performs pre-configured tasks.
 Open SDG needs a CI tool to accomplish these things:

 * Run each new proposed change through certain tests, to prevent regression bugs
 * Build and deploy the platform to a "staging" environment whenever changes are made